Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Medical Adversarial Attacks

 Apart from white-box adversarial attacks for medical classification tasks, there also exist various researchers that explore the vulnerabilities of other medical imaging tasks.
 The majority of these works concentrate on medical segmentation \cite{chen2019intelligent_A13, ozbulak2019impact_A12, cheng2020adversarial_A2, bortsova2021adversarial_A9, shao2021target_A16, chen2021adversarial_A30, kwon2022advu_A35}.
 Ozbulak \textit{et al.} \cite{ozbulak2019impact_A12} started the first attempt to expose the adversarial vulnerability of medical segmentation tasks by designing the Adaptive Segmentation Mask Attack (ASMA) method.
-The proposed ASMA incorporates the adaptive segmentation mask and also the dynamic perturbation multiplier to generate targeted adversarial examples that are indistinguishable from their legitimate counterparts.
-In addition to the superior disruption against various DNN models, the authors also demonstrated the generalizability of the proposed method with different distance metrics for adversarial perturbations.
+The proposed ASMA incorporates the adaptive segmentation mask and the dynamic perturbation multiplier to generate targeted adversaries.
+Beyond the superior disruption against various DNNs, the authors also demonstrated the generalizability of the proposed method with different distance metrics for adversarial perturbations.
 Based on feature-level ASMA attack \cite{ozbulak2019impact_A12}, Shao \textit{et al.} \cite{shao2021target_A16} further incorporated multi-scale gradients to generate adversarial perturbations to biomedical image segmentation models.
-The above-mentioned medical segmentation attack methods mainly depend on in-distribution adversarial examples.
+The above-mentioned medical segmentation attacks mainly depend on in-distribution adversarial examples.
 In contrast, the proposed method in \cite{chen2021adversarial_A30} considers out-of-distribution adversarial attacks against the lumbar disk shape reconstruction problem.
-Specifically, the PGD method \cite{MadryMSTV18} is applied to optimize the out-of-distribution perturbation to bypass defense methods.
+Specifically, PGD \cite{MadryMSTV18} is applied to optimize the out-of-distribution perturbation to bypass defense methods.

 In addition, Yao \textit{et al.} \cite{yao2020miss_A34} proposed an Adaptive Targeted Iterative FGSM (ATI-FGSM) with a comprehensive evaluation to study the vulnerability of multiple landmark detection systems.
-ATI-FGSM aims at moving a cohort of landmarks by dynamically assigning a weight for the loss term of a specific landmark in each iteration, which facilitates the fast convergence of adversary generation.
-In addition, Rahman et al. \cite{rahman2020adversarial_A22} examined the adversarial robustness of nine existing deep learning-based diagnosis applications for COVID-19 and demonstrated their extreme susceptibility to adversarial attacks.
+ATI-FGSM aims at moving a cohort of landmarks by dynamically assigning a weight for the loss term of a specific landmark in each iteration, facilitating the convergence of adversary generation.
+In addition, Rahman et al. \cite{rahman2020adversarial_A22} examined the adversarial robustness of nine deep diagnosis applications for COVID-19 detection, which demonstrates their extreme susceptibility to adversarial attacks.